A Study on the Origin of Christianity

 "In the late 4th century, persecution of pagans by Christians had reached new levels of intensity.
 Temples and statues were destroyed throughout the Roman Empire, pagan rituals forbidden under punishment of death, and libraries closed.
 In 391, Emperor Theodosius ordered the destruction of all pagan temples, and Patriarch Theophilus of Alexandria complied with this request."

-and the Consequent Conflict between the Pagans and Christians
+Socrates Scholasticus provides the account of the demolition of the Idolatrous Temples at Alexandria, and the Consequent Conflict between the Pagans and Christians the Pagans and Christians

+If christians had been tolerant with other different doctrines and points of views, we would still certainly have some hundreds of libraries in the Ancient World that would have preserved Pagan literature.
+But this is not the case.
 Here, the Serapeum of the Great Library was destroyed and the neoplatonist philosopher Hypatia was publicly murdered by a Christian mob.
-Elsewhere, things got worse too, and it continued during the most part of the Middle-Age where Christianity was deciding what to keep or not.
+Elsewhere, things went bad too, and it continued during the most part of the Middle-Age where Christianity was deciding what to keep or not.

 [We also owe them for what we have today, so their contributions were biased but not totally negative.]